Estuary Education – the Magic Outdoor Classroom

 The resources cover a range of topics, from questioning sustainable management of the estuary, through flood risk and associated habitat change to understanding the importance of estuaries for both humans and the environment.
 Each pack aids understanding of the estuary and our changing coasts through a selection of enquiry questions, that allow the children to use the information available to make an informed decision and answer to the question.
 The A-Level packs help promote the scientific method to students by using hypotheses and null hypotheses to explore ideas relating to the experimental process and scientific writing.

-This educational resource has proved successful, with the key stage 2 resource winning the Geographical Association Publisher's Award in April held in Manchester.
 The awards aim to promote material that will significantly improve the teaching of geography in schools, with different categories for different age groups.
-Judges at this year's awards thought that the well-structured resource was challenging in content and approach.
+Judges at this year’s awards thought that the well-structured resource was challenging in content and approach.
 They were most impressed by the enquiry approach, through which pupils are asked to consider real situations and ask important geographical questions.
 See the press release here.

 “The Drip – a watery tale”